Misanthropy: Philosophical pessimism

-Misanthropy is closely related to but not identical with philosophical pessimism.
-Philosophical pessimism is the view that life as a whole is not worth living or that the world in general is a bad place, for example, because it is meaningless and full of suffering.
-This view is perhaps best exemplified by Arthur Schopenhauer, or in its most extreme form, Philipp Mainländer.
-Philosophical pessimism is often accompanied by misanthropy by holding that humanity is also bad and maybe partially responsible for the badness of the world.
-But the two views do not entail each other and can be held separately.
-A non-misanthropic pessimist may hold, for example, that humans are just victims of a terrible world but not to blame for it.
-Eco-misanthropists, on the other hand, may claim that the world and its nature are valuable but for the negative, destructive influence of humanity.
+Misanthropy is closely related but not identical to philosophical pessimism.
+Philosophical pessimism is the view that life is not worth living or that the world is a bad place, for example, because it is meaningless and full of suffering.
+This view is exemplified by Arthur Schopenhauer and Philipp Mainländer.
+Philosophical pessimism is often accompanied by misanthropy if the proponent holds that humanity is also bad and partially responsible for the negative value of the world.
+However, the two views do not require each other and can be held separately.
+A non-misanthropic pessimist may hold, for instance, that humans are just victims of a terrible world but not to blame for it.
+Eco-misanthropists, by contrast, may claim that the world and its nature are valuable but that humanity exerts a negative and destructive influence.